hangsopheak/rest-api-spring-hibernate/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-In this example we use hibernate mapping with table Person Ojbect.
+In this example we use hibernate mapping with table Person Object.

 Class Person.java